Nassau County Medicaid Planning Lawyer

 Applying for Medicaid in Suffolk County, Queens, the Bronx, Brooklyn, Manhattan, and Staten Island, and Westchester County, NY

-What goes into a drafting a will?
+What goes into drafting a will?
 How might a will be used for your assets and future heirs?
-A last will and testament has large implications on the future of your assets and for your loved ones.
+A last will and testament has significant implications on the future of your assets and for your loved ones.
 While you cannot predict the future, you can prepare for it.
 At Kirshblum Taber PC, we help clients draft wills that protect their property and estate, as well as care for the loved ones they’ve left behind.
 Whether you seek to establish the distribution of your property or name a legal guardian for any minor children, a will can help keep your future on track even when you’re gone.

-Understanding the NY Medicaid Planning Process
+Understanding the Medicaid Planning Process in NY

 Here’s what you can expect when you partner with us for your Medicaid planning needs: